Wild horses, part three: The land of second chances

 The white Chevy Silverado roostertails in the dirt and swirls up a cloud of dust before it dissolves into the dark, far away from the glow of the birthday bonfire as Colton follows along the Gila Gravity Canal.
 Water rushes high.
 A foot and a half of moving water can pick up a truck and never let go.
 A release has swollen the canal to nearly three fast-moving feet.

-A final swipe across the dirt pushes one tire over the brink, and it slides, and it trips, and it begins to sink.
+A final swipe across the dirt pushes one tire over the brink, and it trips, and it slides, and it begins to sink.
 As the water rushes up to the windows, an empty beer plays a wobbly round of spin-the-bottle on the floor of Kurt’s side of the truck.
 It slows to a rest, and makes its choice.

 * * *